 There are two types of chargebacks: Fraud-related and service-related.
 But your bank might not know that.

-In all likelihood, a number of months went by before you realized that you fell victim to a scam and contacted your bank.
-You didn’t alert your bank immediately, like you would do if you lost your credit card or if someone stole it.
-And if that’s the case, the bank will remind you that there’s a 120-day deadline for filing a credit card dispute.
-You’re a valued customer and they’re very sorry, they’ll say.
-Your time is or will soon be up and there’s nothing they can do.
-And, of course, thank you very much and have a good day anyway.
+In all likelihood, a number of months went by before you realized that you did not receive the service you contracted.
+You didn’t alert your bank immediately, like you would if you lost your credit card or fell victim to credit card fraud.
+And if that’s the case, the bank will remind you that there is a deadline for filing a credit card dispute.
+To clarify whether you are eligible, the bank may request additional information that you may not readily have at hand.
+And if you cannot provide that documentation in the time frame required, it will not be able to assist you in your dispute resolution case.

 This is where MyChargeBack comes in.
 We know the rules.
 When possible, we also know how to resurrect a credit card dispute beyond the standard deadline.
 And that’s why you need MyChargeBack on your side.

 MyChargeBack has cooperated with over 700 banks internationally on behalf of its clients.
 Our strategically-crafted arguments are presented in the language bankers understand.
 Our promise to you is this: We will invest 100% of our effort in your case and fight for you throughout the entire process.